 The 15 Best Experimental Albums of 2020

-To overcome this dis-ease, this ideological polarization, we must practice pluralism.
+To overcome our collective dis-ease and ideological polarization, we must practice pluralism.
 We must continue to experiment, to oscillate between and beyond poles to find solutions.

 2020 was a year for the history books.
 Fortunately for us, the music world did not take nearly the hit in quality that its film and TV counterparts did.